 - Galvanized Steel Pipes – About 20 years but sometimes 50 years under the right conditions

 - Cast Iron – 75 to 100 years

 - PVC and Plastic Plumbing Pipes – Typically 75 years

 Nu Flow Midwest

-Nu Flow Midwest provides an innovative, epoxy pipe relining product that essentially, scrubs and re-coats the interior walls of your building’s pipes cialis prodaja.
-This new, smooth interior surface seals leaks and potential leaks, adding decades of life to a building’s plumbing system.
+When it comes to keeping your pipes in good condition and preventing leaks and blowouts, you can consider epoxy pipelining as a viable and cost-effective solution.
+Nu Flow Midwest provides an innovative, epoxy pipe relining product that essentially scrubs and re-coats the interior walls of your building’s pipes.
+The new, smooth interior surface seals leaks and potential leaks, adding decades of life to a building’s plumbing system.
 We have completed pipe relining in entire buildings and in large pipe runs where problems occur frequently.
 Pipe relining is less invasive and therefore less expensive than pipe replacement.
 If you are experiencing more frequent plumbing repairs, it may be time to find a more permanent resolution.
-Contact Nu Flow Midwest today.

 To learn more about pipelining and how it can help you prevent plumbing leaks and blowouts, contact us today at 815-790-9000.